Get the ArenaCoach Desktop App

 Is Restoration Druid good in Midnight Season 1?

-Restoration Druid is A tier in Solo Shuffle with a 58.3% win rate at 1,845+ rating.
-It is a strong, above-average performer in the current meta.
+Restoration Druid is C tier in Solo Shuffle with a 48.3% round win rate this season.
+It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Restoration Druid in PvP?